LetterApp2007/Letter-App/README.md

   .
 Minimum i3 processor, i5 processor recomended
 ## Software Requirements 💻
   .
 Android Studio 4.0 or later <br />
   .
-Minimum SDK level 5.0
+JDK 8 or later ☕

 ## Feel Free to contribute in this Repo. :+1:
 #### :exclamation: **But Please Don't Do any meaning-less thing Just for HacktoberFest or Something, that will not be accepted. 💩**